Dinner TheartersDinner Thearters anaheimer Sat, 01/12/2013 - 16:06

 When we decided to visit Medieval Times, we weren’t expecting a gourmet meal, but we were pleasantly surprised with a good and filling meal.

 Everyone gets the same feast.
 You start with a hot tomato bisque soup with garlic bread.
-After the soup you get a large piece of roasted chicken, a spare rib and herb-roasted potato wedge.
+After the soup, you get a large piece of roasted chicken, a spare rib, and an herb-roasted potato wedge.
 The portions were large and filling.
 No one in our group was able to finish the meal (you can ask for a takeout box if you have a lot of leftovers).
 Make sure to leave room for the dessert – an or apple turnover.
 Soft drinks are included.